fernandoescolar/vscode-solution-explorer/README.md

 > It will ignore .csproj files because vscode-solution-explorer cannot open a project file without a Solution.

+> You have to install [Microsoft C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) to enable omnisharp integration.

 ### Find Solution files

 You can use the automatic solution file finder activating some options in the Visual Studio Code settings panel.